907-ClubMember/907-ClubMember.github.io/_posts/2024-07-28-post-Proxmox-DF-setup.md

 ---
 **Notice:** Do not do this a drive that will need chain of custody!
 This is very fast and loose and there are several parts where systems could modify the drive!
 {: .notice--danger}

-### Why?

-####  I was waiting on harddrives to come in for my new Proxmox host and was able to get a harddrive from an estate sale and found another one.
-To get my reps in for Digital forensics I decided to see what I could find on the drive using sluth kit.

 [Follow this guide for getting VM setup](https://forum.proxmox.com/threads/proxmox-beginner-tutorial-how-to-set-up-your-first-virtual-machine-on-a-secondary-hard-disk.59559)